alfredomartinezjr/wosostats/code/version-3/creating-stats-how-to.md

 # Intro
 The creating-stats R files in this folder will create stats tables for the WoSo matches [in our database](https://github.com/amj2012/wosostats/blob/master/database.csv).
-You will be able to create stats for matches based on criteria you can set in the R functions in the creating-stats.R files, and the stats can be either without location data, or broken down by thirds of the field or by ["zones" of the field](https://camo.githubusercontent.com/7df8218c1603fee2ffd1ea25cfa1d30f4572c6ae/687474703a2f2f692e696d6775722e636f6d2f45514c6d7059702e706e67)
+You will be able to create stats for matches based on criteria you can set in the R functions in the creating-stats.R files, and the stats can be either without location data, or broken down by thirds of the field, wings of the field, or by ["zones" of the field](https://camo.githubusercontent.com/7df8218c1603fee2ffd1ea25cfa1d30f4572c6ae/687474703a2f2f692e696d6775722e636f6d2f45514c6d7059702e706e67)

 Unless you're interested in delving into the nitty-gritty of how the different code files work to further tailor the type of stats you get, you only need to use [the creating-stats.R file](https://github.com/amj2012/wosostats/blob/master/code/version-3/creating-stats.R).
 Source it and follow the instructions below on how to use the three functions (`getMatchStats`, `getStatsInBulk`, and `mergeStatsList`)  to get your stats.